The Singers Tale- Recordings. ‘Heart to Heart.’ ©

 ‘Song number 6 was by Carol Grimes, featuring a group called Clinging to the Wreckage, featuring Nicky B.

+The song was called “Heart to Heart”.
 Mike Batt queried whether this song could be well received by a jury, and didn’t understand the theme, but it was very powerful.’

-GEORGE MARTIN ALSO ON THE PANEL KNEW EXACTLY WHAT IT WAS ABOUT
+GEORGE MARTIN, ALSO ON THE PANEL, KNEW EXACTLY WHAT IT WAS ABOUT

 A Story about heart to Heart.

-There was a guy looking after me who was also looking after Joe Strummer, a bit of an odd pair to manage some would say!
-We’d been on the same bill a few times, politics, Rock against Racism, Poll Tax so not as strange as it sounds.
+There was a guy looking after me who was also looking after Joe Strummer, a bit of an odd pair to manage, some would say!
+We’d been on the same bill a few times, politics, Rock Against Racism, Poll Tax, so not as strange as it sounds.

 Sappho 570 BC